-Sustainability is a core foundation of our business philosophy.
-Being a player in the great game of American Capitalism comes with great responsibility... at least we like to think so.
-That's why we do our best to mitigate our manufacturing waste by recycling new, pre-consumer furniture scraps and turning them into shredded foam, which is then used to stuff our Bean Bag Chairs.
-Additionally, our Poly Beads, a key ingredient to our ridiculously comfy Bean Bag Chairs, are made out of 100% recycled plastic water bottles!
-Ain't that neat?
+That's why we do our best to mitigate our manufacturing waste by recycling new, pre-consumer furniture scraps (CertiPUR-US Certified) and turning them into shredded foam, which is then used to stuff our Bean Bag Chairs.
+Additionally, our Poly Beads, a key ingredient to our ridiculously comfy Bean Bag Chairs, are made out of 100% recycled polystyrene (Yes - Polystyrene is a plastic.
+We don't love it, but this option keeps it out of the landfill).

 Re-purposed Shredded Foam Recycled Poly Beads

 Also, we've been on the hemp train long before it was mainstream.
-Back in the late 80's/early 90's, hemp was mostly thought of to be the plant that produces cannabis.
+Back in the late 80's/early 90's, hemp was mostly thought of to be the plant that produces the psychoactive compound THC.
 Unbeknownst to many, there are actually thousands of different uses of the plant besides smoking it.

 Nowadays, of course, people are using hemp and it's medicinal properties in a multitude of ways, and hemp fabric, clothing, and furniture are significantly easier to come across.
 Hemp is still a staple textile at our factory in Chicago, due to it's naturally anti-microbial, resilient, and sustainable qualities.
 We source our Hemp from various countries throughout the world, including the USA.